mhahsler/arules/docs/measures.md

 and
 <a href= "https://michael.hahsler.net/research/bib/association_rules/#arules:Wu:2010">Wu et al., 2010</a>)

-Good overviews of different association rule measures are provided by <a href="https://michael.hahsler.net/research/bib/association_rules/#arules:Tan:2004"> Pang-Ning   Tan, Vipin Kumar, and Jaideep Srivastava.
+Good overview articles about different association rule measures are provided by <a href="https://michael.hahsler.net/research/bib/association_rules/#arules:Tan:2004"> Pang-Ning   Tan, Vipin Kumar, and Jaideep Srivastava.
 Selecting the right objective measure for association analysis.
 Information Systems, 29(4):293-313, 2004 </a>
 and <a href="https://michael.hahsler.net/research/bib/association_rules/#arules:Geng:2006">Liqiang Geng and Howard J. Hamilton.
 Interestingness measures for data mining: A survey.
 ACM Computing Surveys, 38(3):9, 2006.</a>
+Michael Hahsler maintains a comprehensive [Annotated Bibliography on Association Rule Mining](https://michael.hahsler.net/research/bib/association_rules/).

 ### Implementation
 All measures discussed on this page are implemented in the freely available R-extension package
 <a href="https://github.com/mhahsler/arules">arules</a>
-in function <a href="https://www.rdocumentation.org/packages/arules/topics/interestMeasure">interestMeasure()</a>.
+in function <a href="https://search.r-project.org/CRAN/refmans/arules/html/interestMeasure.html">interestMeasure()</a>.

 ### Corrections and Feedback
 For corrections and missing measures on this page or in arules,